Marsilea-viz/marsilea/README.md

 ❗We are in beta, API may change and bugs expected

-### Declaritive creation of composable visualization!
+### Declarative creation of composable visualization!

 [Read Documentation](https://marsilea.readthedocs.io/)